 We are envisaging an explosion of brief 'interventions' - performances of some kind.
 We are hoping for interesting juxtapostions of form and place - poetry in Primark, dance in a butcher's shop, operatic arias on the High Street balconies.
 It will be our job to facilitate introductions between performers and businesses and to give rhythm and structure to the four days of the Festival plus create the surrounding buzz to the event.

 We are delighted to be developing On the Streets with the support of Barnstaple Town Centre Management.
 We are actively seeking financial aid and help in kind to make sure that On the Streets has maximum impact.

-In addition to all this, we will certainly have one traditional venue on stream this year, The Baptist Hall.
-We may also look for space in a pub to host suitable late-night cabaret style performances.
+In addition to all this, we will certainly have one traditional venue on stream this year, The Baptist Hall, plus a a great cabaret-style space in the historic Golden Lion Tap.

 If you have any questions, please contact us.

 "one of the hidden gems of the Fringe Theatre scene" FringeReview